octoblu/tentacle-pseudopod/examples/README.md

-checkout out the [tentacle-build](https://github.com/octoblu/tentacle-build) project for some great examples on how to use pseudopod!
+check out out the [tentacle-build](https://github.com/octoblu/tentacle-build) project for some great [examples](https://github.com/octoblu/tentacle-build/tree/master/examples) on how to use pseudopod!